arinagarwal/arinagarwal.github.io/_projects/1_project.md

 Imagine this: you stumble upon a delectable recipe online, only to realize you're missing a crucial ingredient.
 Don't worry fellow foodie!
 With Ingredient Alchemy by your side, you'll discover a world of extraordinary ingredient substitutions that will turn your recipe mishaps into culinary triumphs.

-Just download the extension on the Google Chrome Store, go to any AllRecipes recipe, and watch the magic happen!
+Just download the extension <a href='https://chrome.google.com/webstore/detail/ingredient-alchemy/lkedikcfmdcabjfbfcjnlbaeoedobgjk'>here</a>, go to any AllRecipes recipe, and watch the magic happen!